Jui-Ashinkar/COVID-19-Data-Pipeline-/README.md

  *What?*
 - Build a dashboard for COVID-19 data.
 This contains datasets of daily time-series data related to COVID-19 for over 20,000 distinct locations around the world.
 The data is at the spatial resolution of states/provinces for most regions and at county/municipality resolutions for the United States.
-- Developed multidimensional data model and enhanced it to meet growing requirements
+- Developed multidimensional data model and enhanced it to meet growing requirements.
+- Performed data profiling, data cleansing & data quality on the open COVID-19 dataset from the Google Big Query, Stitch & other flat-files.
+- Implemented source system analysis on data sources and compared operational efficiency between Google Big Query and Azure.

 *Where?*
 - This will be useful for Health and Government officials when they have to make decisions based on results and come up with a strategy to stop this virus.